Lakshyyaa/LoopAI/README.md

 ![LoopAI Logo](public/LoopLogoFinal.png)

-LoopAI is a personalized cutting-edge application that leverages artificial intelligence to revolutionize your personal and professional organization.
-By integrating seamlessly with multiple Gmail inboxes and utilizing advanced AI capabilities to talk to your notes, LoopAI acts as an intelligent chatbot, helping you manage your notes and emails effortlessly.
+LoopAI is a personalized chatbot+RAG application that leverages AI to revolutionize your personal and professional organization.
+By integrating seamlessly with multiple Gmail inboxes and utilizing advanced AI capabilities to talk to your notes and mails, LoopAI acts as an intelligent chatbot, helping you manage your events, tasks and deadlines effortlessly.

 ## Features

-- 🤖 **AI-Powered Chatbot**: Interact naturally with your notes and emails using Claude AI.
+- 🤖 **AI-Powered Chatbot**: Interact naturally with your notes and emails using Anthropic API.
-- 📧 **Multi-Inbox Gmail Integration**: Sync and manage multiple Gmail inboxes within the app.
+- 📧 **Multi-Inbox Gmail Integration**: Sync and manage multiple Gmail inboxes using Gmail API.
 - 📝 **Smart Note-Taking**: Organize and retrieve your notes with ease.
-- 🔍 **Intelligent Search**: Find exactly what you need across notes and emails.
 - 🔝 **Priority-Based Email**: Sorting: Sort your emails by priority to focus on what's most important first.
 - 🎨 **Beautiful UI**: Enjoy a sleek, intuitive interface designed for productivity using shadcn UI.
-- 🧠 **Advanced AI Capabilities**: Powered by Vercel AI SDK and Claude Connect API.
+- 🧠 **Advanced AI Capabilities**: Powered by Vercel AI SDK and Claude 3.5 Sonnet API.
 - 🔗 **Vector Embeddings**: Utilize Pinecone DB for efficient similarity search and information retrieval.
 - 🔐 **Secure User Management**: Robust authentication and session management with Clerk.js.